fiona771/SocialSpark/README.md

 *Caption for screenshot 3: [showing invalid input time of day]

 ### Video Demo:
-A video showcasing the app's functionality can be viewed here: [YouTube Video Link].
+A video showcasing the app's functionality can be viewed here: [https://youtube.com/shorts/bdwiFqJeOlM?si=KRYVL9-zxq8-dKD-].

 ---